 He was a proud man with strong family values.

-To send flowers to ADRIAN's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of ADRIAN WALKER, please visit our floral store.